shadowlegends117/2024-scie1006-workshop/workshop3.md

 6. To show text on the window, we first create a text surface and then draw it at a position.
 In pygame, positions are always supplied as an (X,Y) coordinate.
 This represents how many pixels to the right and how many pixels down the surface should be placed.
+Put the following code **at the end of the loop**.

    ![Alt tex](images/gui-coordinates.png)